magicake/valis/content/about/_index.md

 > 1. Vast Active Living Intelligence System.
 The hologram-projecting satellite that creates our perceived reality.  *See: Philip K. Dick's 1981 novel.*

-> 2. A less cool-- but still interesting-- personal blog on topics in pure mathematics, computer science, sci-fi, and sometimes music too.
+> 2. A less cool-- but hopefully still interesting-- blog on topics in pure mathematics, computer science, sci-fi, and sometimes music too.

 Started in May of 2019 by a bored high school senior.
 The goal(s)?
 To...